11 Places To See In Amritsar To Spend A Magical Time In The Golden City

 Central Sikh Museum

-The Central Sikh Museum is located on the ground of the Golden Temple.
+The Central Sikh Museum is located on the grounds of the Golden Temple.
 It represents the history of Sikh culture with all its different leaders, their courageous deeds, their heritage, clothing, weapons, and resources.
 The collection is pretty vast and very well organised.
-It's a great place to learn more about Sikh history.
+It's among the highly recommended places to visit in Amritsar to learn more about Sikh history.

 Timings: 7:30 AM - 6:30 PM